Side Hustles and Morality in the 80s

 I’m not certain where all of our money came from that decade, but I vividly remember my stepmother collecting green stamps and pasting them in a booklet and using them for groceries.
 I assumed they were a local store promotion, but in retrospect, maybe that’s what food-stamps looked like in Alabama during Carter’s presidency.

-To make ends meet, my parents tried a lot of different things, some more successful than others.
-For instance, my father installed a hot-water-heater timer that automatically turned the water heater off during non-peak hours.
+To make ends meet, my parents tried a lot of different side hustles, some more successful than others.
+For instance, my father installed–and sold–a hot-water-heater timer that automatically turned the water heater off during non-peak hours.
 This little doo-dad was mechanical and I remember that, as a seven-year-old, it was extremely difficult to “flip the switch” on it when you needed to turn it on out-of-hours.
 I can remember coming home late of a night from being out of town and needing hot water.
 I’d have to go through the garage, climb up on a table and trip the switch.
 And every time I did it, for some reason I expected to get shocked.
 I don’t know why…

 My father tried to get into dog-breeding once, as well.
 We had a beautiful Doberman female.
 After successfully breeding her, she had a litter of 9 pups and promptly developed mastitis, which quickly put an end to any future breeding endeavors.

 But perhaps my folks’ most enduring moneymaker was a plastic sign-making business.
 Plastic was a fairly novel thing then.
-And being able to make signs out of plastic, versus metal or some other material, was much less expensive.
+And being able to make signs out of plastic, versus metal or some other material, was much less expensive. ‘

 The actual sign-making process was fascinating to me, even then.
 Once you selected your rubber sign mold, you put it on the bottom of the machine.
 Above that, you placed your sheet of plastic–usually white.
 Once you closed the lid and flipped a switch, the plastic would begin heating up.
 And this is where it got tricky..and hot!
 Everything was manual then; there were no electronic dials or automation, so you’d have to squat down and watch the plastic slowly heat, breathing in hot plastic fumes all the while.
 When it got to the point where the plastic was so hot that it was started to droop down in the middle due to gravity, you had to very quickly do the following: shut off the heater, flip on the vacuum, and then push the handle that lowered the plastic onto the rubber mold.
 The drama was palpable and the noise from the vacuum was like a Harley Davidson thundering through the garage and every time we did it, my heart would thump in my chest and I felt like I was having a mini panic attack!
 But if you did everything correctly, almost as soon as you lowered the shelf onto the plastic, the vacuum sucked the hot plastic over the mold, and voila!
 You had your sign.
 You then reversed all your switches and louvers and you were done.

-My brother was old enough to help make the engraved signs for doors and desks, but I was too young to do much of anything.
-Still, I used to love to watch my parents make the signs.
-Once you had the mold you needed for you signs you could then turn around and create as many of that type of sign as you wanted.
+Of course, once you had the mold you needed for you signs you could then turn around and create as many of that type of sign as you wanted.
 Most of the templates were for things you might attach to your vehicle using magnetic tape, such as “For Sale” signs, or other common things like “Plumber” or “Electrician.”
 My brother and I used to love to play with the rubber molds.
 There was something really cool about a floppy, soft, rubbery thing that you could bend and twist.
 For us, it was something new and interesting, and therefore, something our parents didn’t want us messing with.

 Not long after my parents took possession of all of the equipment, my brother and I snuck into the garage to look through the catalog.
 I remember thumbing through it and coming on a section of, what was then, very racy sign mold templates.
 I don’t know why, but one, in particular, struck me and it has stuck with me all these years.
 It was a nut and bolt, each with human characteristics–a face, arms, and legs–and the bolt was behind the nut, presumably about to screw itself into the nut and the caption on it read, “Not without a washer!”